Vijaya-1234/lpc2148/README.md

 # LPC2148 Embedded C Projects

+🚀 Hands-on embedded projects using LPC2148 covering real-time interfacing and peripheral control.

+---

 ## 📌 Overview

 This repository contains a collection of Embedded C programs developed for the LPC2148 microcontroller.
 It demonstrates various peripheral interfacing and real-time applications using Proteus simulation.

 ---